AqwamCreates/DataPredict/docs/Roadmap.md

 * Online Decision Trees And Boosting Algorithms

   * Currently, the offline variants offer superior performance in terms of generalization for tabular datasets.
-However, because they tend to be computationally expensive and requires generally cannot perform online training, it is not suitable for real-time game environments.
+However, because they tend to be computationally expensive and requires generally cannot perform incremental training, it is not suitable for real-time game environments.

   * The research literature on the online variants of these algorithms are lacking, and so we are waiting for more papers to come out.